SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-Use the `set variable` Step to set the values of fields.
+Use the `set variable` Step to set the value of a field.

 Comparing this to [a story table](#story-tables), as described above, the first quotes contain the equivalent of the [`var`](#var) column and the second quotes contain the [`value`](#value) you want to set.